CTFd/CTFd/docs/index.rst

 CTFd is used by many different clubs, universities, and companies to host their own Capture The Flags.

+While available as open source, CTFd developers also provide a managed hosting service available at https://ctfd.io/.

 CTFd is written in Python and makes use of the Flask web framework.